agorago/agorago.github.io/pages/wego/http.md

 toc: true
 permalink: wego_http.html
 folder: wego
+summary: How is the HTTP transport handled?
+How is it handled in the server side and the client side?
 ---
 ## Introduction
 One of the objectives of WeGO is to expose services via transports.
 The HTTP module exposes the HTTP transport to all services which have registered with a URL in WeGO.
 A URL exposes an operation in a service.
 As the service gets registered in WeGO, the http module exposes every operation via its configured URL